Barbell Decline Wide-Grip Press

 Instructions

-• Lie back on a decline bench, securing your feet under the pads to stabilize your body.
+• Lie on a decline bench and secure your legs under the pads.

-• Grip the barbell with your hands wider than shoulder-width apart, ensuring your wrists are straight and aligned with your forearms.
+• Grip the barbell wider than shoulder width with your wrists stacked over your forearms.

 Tips & Tricks

-• Keep your shoulder blades retracted and pressed against the bench to maintain proper posture throughout the lift.
+• Keep your shoulder blades pinned to the bench throughout the set.

 Frequently Asked Questions

-• How often should I do this exercise?
+• Can I do this without a spotter?

 Related Exercises